henricktom/Quick-Settings/dot-htaccess files/README.md

 307 = Temporary
 ```

- ## Method - 1 From www to non-www (with ssl) - Generic method and most preferd with lowest over head.
+ ## Method - 1 From www to non-www (with ssl) - Domin encoded method and most preferd with lowest over head.

 File name :- .htaccess